Introduction

 ---|---|

-new | Bookmarks a new command |
+new | Bookmarks a new command, optionally using AI to generate it |

-search | Searches stored commands |
+search | Searches stored commands or uses AI to generate new ones |

-replace | Replaces the variables of a command |
+replace | Replaces the variables in a command template |

-export | Exports stored user commands to a file, URL, or Gist |
+export | Exports stored user commands to a file, URL, Gist, or stdout |

 tldr | Manages integration with tldr pages, allowing you to fetch or clear examples |

-Interactive Mode Flags
+Global Flags for Interactive Mode

 or --interactive